TheEpicBlock/PolyConfig/README.md

     replacement "minecraft:diamond_sword"
     enchanted true
     rarity "uncommon"
-    lore (Literal)"A very cool sword that makes explosions or smth like that" }
+    lore (literal)"A very cool sword that makes explosions or smth like that" }

 item "test:combustable_powder" {